 Alpacas are great farm animals and can provide protection to many of your animals as a guard animal.
 Alpacas can pack weight, provide wool, and in some cases, milk.
 Because they aren’t used as much as a food source, we left them off our list.
 They qualify as a second-level animal that helps with self-sufficiency.

-Horses are popular farm animals and are used for transportation.
+b are popular farm animals and are used for transportation.
 However, few people consume horses so their main purpose is to ride.
-This makes them less-helpful for those seeking more independence.
+This makes them less-helpful for those seeking greater self-reliance and independence (unless you consider the price of gas).

 Dogs are also popular on the farm.
 They make a good guard animal and a great companion.
 However, they do less to help with self-sufficiency than the animals I named above.